García, Alvarez help Astros oust Red Sox, reach World Series - KESQ

 AP Sports Writer

-HOUSTON (AP) — Rookie Luis García showed the poise of an October ace, Yordan Alvarez stayed hot at the plate and the Houston Astros earned yet another trip to the World Series, beating the Boston Red Sox 5-0 in Game 6 of the AL Championship Series.
-The Astros advanced to the World Series for the fourth time overall and the second time in three seasons.
+HOUSTON (AP) — Rookie Luis García showed the poise of an October ace, MVP Yordan Alvarez stayed hot at the plate and the Houston Astros earned yet another trip to the World Series, beating the Boston Red Sox 5-0 in Game 6 of the AL Championship Series.
+The Astros advanced to the World Series for the third time in five seasons.
 They won the championship in 2017, a crown tainted by the team’s sign-stealing scandal, before losing to the Washington Nationals in seven games in 2019.
 Manager Dusty Baker’s team will open the World Series on Tuesday night, either at Dodger Stadium or home against Atlanta.
 The Braves lead Los Angeles 3-2 in the NL Championship Series going into Game 6 Saturday night.